 The proof is a direct relativization of the proof given in \cite[Theorem~8.20.1]{DH10}.
 We obtain the following corollary.

-\begin{corollary} $\KPT\leqSW1\dash\GEN$. \end{corollary}
+\begin{corollary} $\KPT\leqW1\dash\GEN$. \end{corollary}

-Since $\MLR$ and $1\dash\GEN$ are incomparable by Corollary~\ref{cor:MLR-1GEN} it follows that both reductions in Corollaries~\ref{cor:KPT-MLR} and \ref{cor:KPT-GEN} are strict.
-We note that the Theorem of Yu~\ref{thm:Yu} has another interesting consequence, it implies that $1\dash\GEN$ is closed under composition.\footnote{Likewise it was observed by Brattka, Gherardi and H\"olzl (unpublished notes) that van Lambalgen's Theorem implies closure of Martin-L\"of randomness under composition; that is, $\MLR*\MLR\equivW\MLR$.}
+Since $\MLR$ and $1\dash\GEN$ are incomparable, by Corollary~\ref{cor:MLR-1GEN} both reductions in Proposition~\ref{prop:KPT-MLR} and Corollary~\ref{cor:KPT-GEN} are strict.
+We note that the theorem of Yu~\ref{thm:Yu} has another interesting consequence: it implies that $1\dash\GEN$ is closed under composition.\footnote{Likewise it was observed by Brattka, Gherardi and H\"olzl (unpublished notes) that van Lambalgen's theorem implies the closure of Martin-L\"of randomness under composition; that is, $\MLR*\MLR\equivW\MLR$.}

 \begin{proposition} $1\dash\GEN*1\dash\GEN\equivW1\dash\GEN$. \end{proposition} \begin{proof} It is clear that $1\dash\GEN\leqW1\dash\GEN*1\dash\GEN$.
 Let $f\leqW1\dash\GEN*1\dash\GEN$.
 Without loss of generality, we can assume that $f$ is of type $f:\In2^\IN\mto2^\IN$.
-Hence, there are computable single-valued functions $F,G,H:\In2^\IN\to2^\IN$ such that any $q\in1\dash\GEN(G(r))$ has the property that any $p\in1\dash\GEN(H\langle q,r\rangle)$ yields some $F\langle p,q,r\rangle\in f(r)$.
-Hence, if $\langle p,q\rangle\in1\dash\GEN(r)$, then by Yu's Theorem~\ref{thm:Yu} it follows that $q\in1\dash\GEN(r)$ and $p\in1\dash\GEN(\langle q,r\rangle)$.
-Now, $G(r)\leqT r$ and $H\langle q,r\rangle\leqT\langle q,r\rangle$ and hence $1\dash\GEN(r)\In1\dash\GEN(G(r))$ and $1\dash\GEN(\langle q,r\rangle)\In1\dash\GEN(H\langle q,r\rangle)$.
+Hence there are computable single-valued functions $F,G,H:\In2^\IN\to2^\IN$ such that any $q\in1\dash\GEN(G(r))$ has the property that any $p\in1\dash\GEN(H\langle q,r\rangle)$ yields some $F\langle p,q,r\rangle\in f(r)$.
+Hence, if $\langle p,q\rangle\in1\dash\GEN(r)$, then by Yu's theorem~\ref{thm:Yu} it follows that $q\in1\dash\GEN(r)$ and $p\in1\dash\GEN(\langle q,r\rangle)$.
+Now, $G(r)\leqT r$ and $H\langle q,r\rangle\leqT\langle q,r\rangle$, and hence $1\dash\GEN(r)\In1\dash\GEN(G(r))$ and $1\dash\GEN(\langle q,r\rangle)\In1\dash\GEN(H\langle q,r\rangle)$.
 This implies $F\langle p,q,r\rangle\in f(r)$.
-Thus, the function $F$ yields a reduction $f\leqW1\dash\GEN$. \end{proof}
+Thus the function $F$ yields a reduction $f\leqW1\dash\GEN$. \end{proof}